sirbmircea/note-app-angular/README.md

 # note-app-angular

-A note app that stores notes by Command Line or by Http Requests
+A note app that stores notes by [Command Line](https://github.com/sirbmircea/notes-app/tree/optimizations-post-submission) or by Angular based Web Application

 ## Setup project